CERL Internship and Placement Grant

 INTERNSHIPS OFFERED BY MEMBER LIBRARIES AND CERL

 1. Incunabula at the Huntington Library, San Marino California – in person, 1 month The Huntington Library—set among botanical gardens on a two-hundred-acre estate in San Marino, California—is one of the world’s great independent research libraries.
 With approximately eleven million items spanning the 11th to 21st centuries, The Huntington annually serves the research needs of over 1,800 readers from thirty different countries, who create a lively and diverse scholarly culture.
 The Library’s distinguished holdings include over 5,200 incunabula—the second-largest such collection in the United States.
 Assembled through a combination of discriminating individual selections and bold en-bloc purchases, the books cover the map of 15th-century printing.
 They are especially rich in Italian and German imprints but also include rarities from England and the Iberian Peninsula.
-The Huntington incunabula constitute one of the cornerstones of Bookbindings on Incunables: The Scott Husby Database at Princeton University, which revealed that nearly a quarter of the books retain contemporary bindings.
+The Huntington incunabula constitute one of the cornerstones of Bookbindings on Incunables: a canvass of the collection by Scott Husby revealed that nearly a quarter of the books retain contemporary bindings.
 The Huntington is offering a one-month internship to create records of its incunabula in the Material Evidence in Incunabula (MEI) database.
 The internship will be supervised by Stephen Tabor, Curator of Rare Books at the Huntington.
-With support from the Consortium of European Research Libraries (CERL), The Huntington is offering a stipend of $3,500 for the month, with the intern bearing the travel cost from the funding.
-Non-U.S. nationals need to apply for a J-1 visa. and the stipend will be subject to withholding taxes of approximately 21%.
+With support from the Consortium of European Research Libraries (CERL), The Huntington is offering a stipend of $4,000 for the month, with the intern bearing the travel cost from the funding.
+Non-U.S. nationals need to apply for a J-1 visa and the stipend will be subject to withholding taxes of approximately 21%.
 See https://huntington.org/information-new-fellows for information regarding refunds.
 The Huntington maintains an exchange visitor program through the United States Department of State and will assist fellows with providing the appropriate paperwork.

 Requirements: Good knowledge of Latin; fluency in written English; palaeographical skills that can be specialized in a geo-cultural region and may influence the parts of the collection to be assigned; bibliographical training in rare books is preferred.